 - Toll-free: 1-800-693-7010

-- NCLEX-PN Pass Rate: 78.28%
+- NCLEX-PN Pass Rate: 64.29%

 The Practical Nursing program at Platt College offers a fast-track solution for entry into the field of nursing.
 Instructors provide the foundational knowledge and skills students need to enhance their understanding of this evolving field.
 By combining classroom instruction with hands-on skills in the lab and supervised clinical experiences in a real-world setting, the program produces graduates who are ready to launch their careers by offering their services at hospitals and nursing homes.
+The curriculum will deliver 1750 contact hours of theory and practical instruction.
+Students will have earned 96.0 quarter credits by the conclusion of the program.
+Course topics include Foundations of Nursing I, Pharmacology, Nutrition, Anatomy and Physiology, Foundations of Nursing II, Foundations of Nursing III, Clinical Practice I, Integumentary Nursing Care, Human Growth and Development, Medical Surgical Nursing, Community Health Nursing, Immunology Nursing Care, Mental Health Nursing Care, Maternal/Child Nursing Care, Leadership in Nursing, and NCLEX Review.
 Graduates are able to provide personal patient care, provide preoperative and postoperative nursing care, demonstrate compassionate and show respect for patients’ rights, provide emergency care when needed, and administer medications safely under the guidance of a registered nurse.
-Tuition for the 12-month program is $34,020 plus expenses for textbooks, uniform, and supplies.
-Upon completion of the Practical Nursing program, students are eligible to take the NCLEX exam to obtain a state license.
+Graduates will receive a Vocational Nursing Diploma and will be eligible to take the NCLEX for licensure as a Vocational Nurse.

-- Website: http://www.plattcolleges.edu/programs/practical-nursing-aos
+- Website: https://plattcollege.edu/areas-of-study/school-of-medical-sciences/vocational-nursing/

 - Address: 2974 Lyndon B Johnson Fwy, Dallas, TX 75234, United States